Lombiq/Orchard-Liquid-Markup/Readme.md

 Note that although presented here with C#-style notation, custom tags are usable all lowercase too (tags are conventionally all lowercase in Liquid).
 E.g. these are both valid: `{% Display User %}`, `{% display User %}`.

+Also while strings are wrapped in double quotes here single quotes (`'`) work equally.

 #### Accessing the model

 	Accessing shape properties: